iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 │ └── 69503c6 [cnn-128] │ Sep 09, 2021 │ 0.23243 │  0.916 │ 10           │
 └───────────────────────┴──────────────┴─────────┴────────┴──────────────┘

-Alternatively you can exclude certain parameters and metrics to appear in the table by `--exclude-params` and `--exclude-metrics` options.
-Similar to the include options, these take comma-separated names defined in `dvc.yaml` and hide those columns.
+Alternatively, you can exclude certain parameters and metrics from the table by `--exclude-params` and `--exclude-metrics` options.
+These also take a comma-separated list.

 ```dvc
 $ dvc exp show --exclude-params train.epochs --exclude-metrics auc